ceferisbarov/TUMLU/README.md

 # TUMLU: A Unified and Native Language Understanding Benchmark for Turkic Languages

 This repo contains the code and data necessary to replicate results of [TUMLU paper](https://arxiv.org/abs/2502.11020).
+TUMLU-mini dataset is located in `data/<LANGUAGE>/test` folders.
 All experimental results are stored in `data/<LANGUAGE>/outputs` folders.
 You can analyze those without rerunning the same experiments.

 ## Dataset
 TurkicMMLU spans 8 Turkic languages, with plans to add more.